Minato-namikaze99/Major-Project-ML-Model/README.md

 ```
 On first run you’ll be prompted for username, email, contact → registers in Supabase → stores DEVICE_ID in ~/.log_protect.conf.

-> For Local testing, use localpc.sh (which points to a local log file):
+> For Local testing, use localpc.sh (which points to a local log file).

 ## 🌐 Frontend Setup